domfarolino/algorithms/src/datastructures/SLL/README.md

 The former is a special case in which we'll need to be sure to maintain our invariant and update the head and tail pointers to `NULL` after deleting the head.

-In general we'll want to reverse what we did in `addToHead` so basically assuming the head exists, we'll want to:
+In general, we'll want to reverse what we did in `addToHead`.
+So basically assuming the head exists, we'll want to:

 1. Keep a temp pointer equal to `head->next`
 1. Delete `head`
 1. Set `head` equal to `head->next`

-These operations will be the same in both cases, and we can take care of the former case by just checking to see if our new head is `NULL` or not.
-If it is, we know we just deleted the tail and we should update our tail pointer.
+These operations will be the same in both cases.
+We can take care of the former case by just checking to see if our new head is `NULL` or not.
+If it is, we know we just deleted the tail and should update our tail pointer.
 Else, we do nothing.

 <a name="removeFromTail"></a>
 ### `void SLL<T>::removeFromTail();`

-When removing *any* element of a list it is convenient to have a pointer to the element that comes before it.
+When removing *any* element of a list, it is convenient to have a pointer to the element that comes before it.
 Consider the case in which we want to delete the node `3` in the following list: `2 -> 3 -> 4`.
-In this case we'll want to seal the gap that deleting `3` creates so we'll need a pointer to `2`.
+In this case, we'll want to seal the gap that deleting `3` creates, so we'll need a pointer to `2`.
 We run into a similar position when deleting the tail node from a list, since we'll want to update:

  - The new tail's next value to properly point to `NULL`